-Four-time Emmy-award-winning composer Julie Bernstein spent her earliest years in Fair Lawn, New Jersey before moving with her family to Southern California.
-Studying classical piano as a young child, she began composing for the piano well before learning notation.
-Hearing Bernard Herrmann’s score to The Ghost and Mrs. Muir was Julie’s inspiration for wanting to write music to picture.
+Four-time Emmy-award-winning composer Julie Bernstein studied classical piano from a young age and began composing for the piano as a child.
+This led to formal music training and a lifelong involvement in music.
+Hearing Bernard Herrmann’s stirring score to The Ghost and Mrs. Muir was one of her first inspirations to write music to picture.

 A wonderful and fulfilling decade with Warner Brothers Animation began for Julie as orchestrator for the late Richard Stone.
 She went on to write music for Animaniacs, Pinky and the Brain, Freakazoid, Pinky, Elmyra and the Brain, Histeria! and The Sylvester and Tweety Mysteries.
 In addition to underscore, Julie wrote and arranged hundreds of songs for these shows, many of them parodies.
 She was co-composer on the Animaniacs feature Wakko’s Wish and wrote the songs and orchestrated for Tiny Toon Adventures: Spring Break Special and Tiny Toon Adventures: Night Ghoulery.
 Julie has also written songs for Warner Brothers’ Batman Beyond, Universal’s Sitting Ducks and Dreamworks’ Toonsylvania.
 She was co-producer of two Animaniacs CDs, Yakko’s World and Animaniacs, writing, arranging and orchestrating many of the songs.
 Julie arranged and orchestrated the Warner Brothers theatrical shorts I’m Mad and Carrotblanca.
 In addition, she orchestrated the Hanna-Barbera animated television movies Scooby Doo: Arabian Nights and A Flintstones Christmas Carol.
 Her orchestrations can also be heard on several commercials for Energizer Battery.